beamable/sui-example/README.md

 # Features
 The example project implements following SUI features:
+- creating a custodial SUI wallet for the player account
+- attaching a Slush wallet to the player account
-- Automatic contract deployment from Beamable content system
+- automatic smart contract deployment
-- Support for following contract types:
+- support for following contract types:
   - Non-fungible token/NFT
   - Fungible token/Regular currency token
   - Fungible token/Closed loop token
-- Stashed Wallet
+- transfer currency from a custodial to external wallet

+## Custodial SUI wallet
+Using Beamable's [federated authentication feature](https://github.com/beamable/FederatedAuthentication) the microservice can create a custodial SUI wallet for the player.
+The implementation can be seen [here.](https://github.com/beamable/sui-example/blob/main/sui-unity/microservices/services/SuiFederation/Endpoints/AuthenticateEndpoint.cs)

+## Attaching a Slush wallet
+Using Beamable's [federated authentication feature](https://github.com/beamable/FederatedAuthentication) the microservice can attach an external wallet the the player's account.
+Initiating the attach flow is specific for the platform (Unity or Unreal) but the backend implementation is the same.
+It works in a 2FA fashion, first by generating a message to sign, and then verifying the signature.
+The implementation can be seen [here.](https://github.com/beamable/sui-example/blob/main/sui-unity/microservices/services/SuiFederation/Endpoints/AuthenticateExternalEndpoint.cs)

 ## Non-fungible token/NFT
+NFT support in the microservice implements the following functionalities:
+- dynamic smart contract creation
+- NFT minting and burning
+- Dynamic NFTs (updating NFT attributes)

+Each NFT item can be minted, burned or updated trough inventory service update operations in a game authoritative fashion trough sponsored transactions.
+Beamable's federated inventory process is explained [here.](https://github.com/beamable/FederatedInventory)
-The example project contains an example of NFT game token item called "weapon", which is defined in `sui-unity\microservices\services\SuiFederationCommon\FederationContent\WeaponItem`
+The example project contains an example of NFT game token item called "weapon", which is defined in [`here.`](https://github.com/beamable/sui-example/blob/main/sui-unity/microservices/services/SuiFederationCommon/FederationContent/WeaponItem.cs)
-Other custom NFT definition can be added by defining a new type which implements `INftBase` interface.
+Other custom NFT definition can be added by defining a new type which implements [`INftBase`](https://github.com/beamable/sui-example/blob/main/sui-unity/microservices/services/SuiFederationCommon/Models/NftBase.cs) interface.
 Custom NFT type can be used within a Beamable content system to crete a set of possible NFTs that can be minted.
-Each NFT item can be minted, burned or updated trough inventory service update operations in a game authoritative process trough sponsored transactions.
-Microservice will deploy contracts for each custom `INftBase` interface implementation.
+Microservice will deploy smart contracts for each Beamable content item created based on the `INftBase` interface implementation.
 Content item definition supports following properties:
 - name
 - image
 - description
 - attributes: key-value pairs

+Smart contract readme can be found [here.](https://github.com/beamable/sui-example/blob/main/sui-unity/microservices/services/SuiFederation/Features/Contract/Templates/nft.MD)

 ## Fungible token/Regular currency token
+Regular currency token support in the microservice implements the following functionalities:
+- dynamic smart contract creation
+- defining coin initial supply
+- minting and burning

+Each FT supports minting and burning coins trough sponsored transactions.
-The example project contains an example of regular coin item called "coin", which is defined in `sui-unity\microservices\services\SuiFederationCommon\FederationContent\CoinCurrency`
+The example project contains an example of regular coin item called "coin", which is defined [here.](https://github.com/beamable/sui-example/blob/main/sui-unity/microservices/services/SuiFederationCommon/FederationContent/CoinCurrency.cs)
 Beamable content system can be used to add new regular coins for which contract will be automatically deployed.
-Microservice implementation supports minting and burning coins in a game authoritative process trough sponsored transactions.
 Content item definition supports following properties:
 - name
 - symbol